 The petals are edible as well, and are delicious raw in salads.

 Both Echinacea purpurea and angustifolia are amazingly effective immune support allies.
 Taken as a tea or tincture, it’s invaluable for upper respiratory issues.
 Used in a salve or poultice, its anti-bacterial and analgesic properties can alleviate pain and heal issues like eczema and psoriasis.

-I prefer Echinacea purpurea to angustifolia because the former can be taken once illness has set it, whereas the latter is better as a preventative.
 Wild patches of echinacea have been over-harvested by people, so planting your own is preferable to wildcrafting it.
-As an added bonus, it attracts pollinators like bees and butterflies like you wouldn’t believe.
+As an added bonus, these plants attract beneficial pollinators like bees and butterflies like you wouldn’t believe.

 Just suit up, wear heavy gloves when harvesting it, and blanch the plant with boiling water to neutralize the stingers before using it.

 Not just a delicious aromatic herb, Thymus vulgaris is a wonderful herb that has countless medicinal uses.
 Its antispasmodic properties help to alleviate stomach cramping and colic, while its antiseptic properties are incredibly helpful for topical applications.